An Introduction to Children's Ministry

 - It provides parents with a sense of security.
 New members and visitors don’t know the volunteers, so it helps them to know that volunteers are screened.

 In California, churches can apply for a license to maintain fingerprint records.
 Each state is somewhat different in how it deals with fingerprint records.
 The National Child Protection Act was passed in 1993.
-As this law's ramifications within a church setting become clearer, the process of screening will be more widely accepted and easier to implement.
+Screening is now widely accepted and easier to implement.

 What should be done if a volunteer has a record of, or admits to, criminal activity?
 If the problem was child abuse or a sexual offense, no matter how long ago, then under no circumstances should the person be allowed to participate in the children’s program in any way.
 Not as a bus driver, not as a janitor, not as a onetime helper, not anything else.
 Most other criminal activities, unless they are recent, are not a reason to disqualify a volunteer.